mgear-dev/ueGear/pull_request_template.md

 ---

-By submitting this pull request, I confirm that my contribution is made under the terms of the Contributor License Agreement (CLA).
+By submitting this pull request, I confirm that my contribution is made under the terms of the [Contributor License Agreement (CLA)](https://github.com/mgear-dev/ueGear/blob/main/Contributor_License_Agreement.md).
+Please use the CLA assistant to sign the CLA

-- [ ] I have read the [Contributor License Agreement (CLA)](https://github.com/mgear-dev/ueGear/blob/main/Contributor_License_Agreement.md), and I hereby agree to the terms of the CLA.